What, Exactly, is an “Engaged” Employee?

 Leadership, then, should examine its current practices through a kind of reverse engineering process.
 It starts by asking whether the workforce is currently, as a whole, manifesting outward signs of engagement (focus, commitment, shared purpose).
 If not, it should then ask what can be done to promote a compelling vision, create greater clarity and enable the sense of connection and partnership that are foundational to engagement.
 In the process, it should be sure to ask itself whether current compensation practices are more likely or less to promote the outcomes just discussed.

-It is realistic to anticipate a fully engaged workforce?
+Is it realistic to anticipate a fully engaged workforce?
 It is.
 I’ve seen it first hand.
 For one example, see my blog entitled: “What a Competitive Advantage Sounds Like.”
 The concept is further developed in another blog posting entitled: “Compensation and Trust.”
-Finally, to learn how to get from an entitlement mentality to engagement, view our recent webinar entitled: “What to do When your Employees Act Entitled.”
+Finally, to learn how to get from an entitlement mentality to engagement, view our upcoming webinar entitled: “What to do When your Employees Act Entitled.”